 Induction of labour

 Induction is the process of starting labour by uterine stimulation.
 It should be used when it is thought that the baby will be safer delivered than it is in utero.
-(Needs to be clearly distinguished from augmentation of labour, which is the enhancement of uterine contractions once labour has started.)
+Induction needs to be clearly distinguished from augmentation of labour, which is the enhancement of uterine contractions once labour has started.

-The Royal College of Obstetricians and Gynaecologists and the National Institute for Health and Care Excellence guidelines define its use in clinical practice:
+The Royal College of Obstetricians and Gynaecologists (RCOG) and the NICE guidelines define the use of induction in clinical practice:

 - It should be offered to women with healthy pregnancy after 41 weeks.
 Risk of stillbirth increases from 3/3,000 at 42 weeks to 6/3,000 at 43 weeks.
 Randomised controlled trials suggest that elective induction of labour at 41 weeks of gestation and beyond may be associated with a decrease in both the risk of caesarean section and of meconium-stained amniotic fluid.

 - It should be offered to women whose pregnancy is complicated by diabetes, before term.